A plain-language guide

 Let the result nudge it

-A positive pushes your belief up โ€” by a lot or a little, depending on how good the test is.
+A positive pushes your belief up β€” by a lot or a little, depending on how trustworthy the evidence is.
+Independent results stack.

 3